hongtaoh/hugo-tutorial/content/tutorial.md

 ```bash
 git clone https://github.com/yihui/hugo-lithium
 ```
 You'll see a folder named "hugo-lithium" on your Desktop.
-What you'll need to later seems to be a little complex, but I'll explain in deatil:
+What you'll need to do later seems to be a little complex, but I'll explain in deatil:

-Open the folder of "lithium", under the directory of "themes", create a new folder called "hugo-lithium".
-Then, go to the "hugo-lithium" folder on your Desktop (not the one you just created under the "themes" folder).
+Open the folder of `lithium`, under the directory of `themes`, create a new folder called `hugo-lithium`.
+Then, go to the `hugo-lithium` folder on your Desktop (not the one you just created under the `themes` folder).
 Drag all the contents in this "hugo-lithium" folder on your Desktop into the "hugo-lithium" folder you just created under the "themes" folder.

 Go to the folder "lithium" on your Desktop, open themes -> hugo-lithium -> exampleSite, and then copy the three files/folders in `exampleSite`, namely `config.toml`, `content`, and `static`.
 Then go to the root of your `lithium` folder[^4] and paste these three files.
 What I mean by **the root**: the first level of the lithium folder, namely what you'll see when you first open the folder, not going deeper.